sequenceiq/cloudbreak-shell/README.md

     * network show - Shows the network by its id or name
     * quit - Exits the shell
     * recipe add - Add a new recipe with either --url or --file
+    * recipe store - Create and store a new recipe with either --preInstallScriptFile or --postInstallScriptFile
     * recipe delete - Delete the recipe by its id or name
     * recipe list - Shows the currently available recipes
     * recipe show - Shows the properties of the specified recipe